datalayer/jupyter-server-nbmodel/README.md

 > Stop session timeouts and lost.

-A Jupyter Server extension to execute code cell from the server.
+A Jupyter Server extension to execute code from the server-side NbModel.

-This extension is composed of a Python package named `jupyter_server_nbmodel` for the server extension and a NPM package named `jupyter-server-nbmodel` for the frontend extension.
+This extension is composed of a Python package named `jupyter_server_nbmodel` for the server extension and a NPM package named `@datalayer/jupyter-server-nbmodel` for the frontend extension.

 ## Requirements